OlivierHK/Alto_UltraP_Board_V0.9/README.md

 FPGA is installed on a Mezzzanine/SOM type architecture, that allows flexibility, and potential cheaper reparation/maintenance.

-The BackBoard adopts a "cover-them-all" approach where any Xilinx Ultrascale/Ultrascale+ FPGA can be installed, as long as there is an existing mezzanine/SOM for it.
-Many aspects of the design has been over-engineered, that can be simplified on a potential V2.0 of the BackBoard.
+The Backplane adopts a "cover-them-all" approach where any Xilinx Ultrascale/Ultrascale+ FPGA can be installed, as long as there is an existing mezzanine/SOM for it.
+Many aspects of the design has been over-engineered, that can be simplified on a potential V2.0 of the Backplane.

 Shematic design and PCB layout had been done on Kicad, a free tool.

-First set of prototypes produced already and running continuously since 2022 with XCU9P.
+First set of prototypes produced already and running continuously since 2022 with XCVU9P.
 An exemple of FPGA code and bitstream can be found [here](https://github.com/OlivierHK/FPGA_Monolithic_SHA3-Solidity_Miner_VU9p_600MHz).

+All firmawres (including Arduino one, with specification for the board management) can be find in this project repository.

 As for 2025, a [V2.0](https://github.com/OlivierHK/Alto_UltraP_Mezzanine_V2.0) of the mezzanine had been produced and validated already.